tikv/website/content/docs/dev/concepts/explore-tikv-features/cdc.md

 [scheme]://[userinfo@][host]:[port][/path]?[query_parameters]
 ```

 * `--start-ts`: Specifies the starting TSO of the changefeed.
-From this TSO, the TiKV-CDC cluster starts pulling data.
+TiKV-CDC will replicate RawKV entries starting from this TSO.
 The default value is the current time.

-If the replication is deployed on a existing cluster, it is recommended that using [TiKV-BR] to backup & restore existing data to downstream, get `backup-ts` from backup result, and then deploy changefeed with `--start-ts=<backup-ts+1>`.
+> If the replication is deployed on a existing cluster, it is recommended that using [TiKV-BR] to complete the initial replication:
+> 1) Use [TiKV-BR] to backup existing data, and record `backup-ts` from backup result,
+> 2) Restore to downstream,
+> 3) Create changefeed with `--start-ts=<backup-ts+1>`.

 ##### Configure sink URI with `tikv`
 ```